All About Philip Caveney

 Philip Caveney was born in North Wales in 1951 – after a successful career as a writer of adult thrillers, he turned his hand to writing for younger readers in 2007.

-Philip Caveney spent his childhood traveling the UK and the far east, but has lived in Greater Manchester since the early 80’s.
+Philip Caveney spent his childhood travelling the UK and the far east and is now settled in Edinburgh.
 He is the author of 10 books for children, including the Sebastian Darke series, which has been published all around the world.
 His latest series, the Movie Maniacs adventures, tells of a very special cinema where children can go into films and interact with its characters.
 But beware!
 When you are ‘in’ the film, everything is real… and you must get out before the final credits roll or you will be trapped there forever.

 When Philip was thirteen years old, he read a book by American fantasy author, Ray Bradbury.
 The book was called Something Wicked This Way Comes and it changed Philip’s life.
 ‘I knew, right then and there, that I wanted to be a writer,’ he explains.
 ‘So I set about trying to do exactly that.
 I began with short stories and worked my way up to novels.
 The good news is it only took about ten years to get my first book published!’